-In 2018-19, administrative transfers may be required between environmental water accounts in trade zones 6, 6B, 7, 10A, 10B and 11 to enable environmental water delivery.
+In 2019-20, administrative transfers may be required between environmental water accounts in trade zones 6, 6B, 7, 10A, 10B and 11 to enable environmental water delivery.
 Based upon water resource availability at the time of the watering event and scale of the event, this may include:

-- small transfers (~30 GL) within trade zones for smaller environmental watering activities; - moderate transfers (~50 GL) through the Barmah choke from trade zones 6, 10A or 10B, if required and allowable given the Barmah Choke trade limit; and - large transfers (> 100 gigalitres) within trade zones, due to the large size of environmental watering activities.
+- small transfers (<50 GL) within or between trade zones for smaller environmental watering activities - moderate transfers (~ 50 GL) through the Barmah choke from trade zone 7, if required and allowable given the Barmah Choke trade limit - large transfers (>100 GL) within trade zones, due to the large size of environmental watering activities.